-Life Plan Communities, also known as Continuing Care Retirement Communities (CCRCs) are senior living communities that provide several lifestyle options, so you can choose the one that fits your needs and the way you want to live.
+Life Plan Communities, also known as Continuing Care Retirement Communities (CCRCs), are senior living communities that provide several lifestyle options, so you can choose the one that fits your needs and the way you want to live.
 This includes a range of services, amenities, wellness programs and activities, all designed to help you stay healthy and independent for as long as possible.
-Most importantly, Life Plan Communities provide residents with access to high-quality health care at fees significantly lower than market rates.
+Most important, Life Plan Communities provide residents with access to high-quality health care at fees significantly lower than market rates.
 As your health needs change, you have the appropriate level of support.
-At Heron’s Key, we offer independent living, assisted living, skilled nursing, memory care support, and short- and long-term rehab.
+At Heron’s Key, we offer Independent Living, Assisted Living, Skilled Nursing, Memory Care, and Short- and Long-Term Rehab.

 Frequently asked questions about senior living communities.

 The one-time entrance fee is an upfront sum to help cover community operating and capital costs, including some of the costs that come with offering access to continuing care for life.
 It also ensures priority access to several levels of health care, in case you ever need it, and with no increase in monthly service fee if additional care is needed.
 At Heron’s Key, your entrance fee is based on the size of residence that you choose and the number of occupants.
 You’ll have lifetime residency at Heron’s Key, as well as Penrose Harbor for health needs, either rehabilitative or long-term.